-Sidewalk Furnishings Bollards, or Other Barrier Varies Varies 2' 7' Image: Constrained and the second and the secon
+Sidewalk Furnishings Separate Pedestrians Bollards, or Other Barrier Varies Varies 2' 7'

 The City of San Diego currently has a developed a bicycle network comprised of Bike Paths, Bike Lanes, and Bike Routes.
 As of 2010, the City bicycle network contains approximately 511 miles of facility, including about 16 miles of freeway shoulder where Caltrans permits bicycle use.
 Table 3.3 summarizes existing bicycle facility by classification in the City of San Diego.